f3nter/HardBreak/hardware-hacking/reconnaissance/opened-device/board-analysis.md

 * places where we can communicate with the device
 * places where we can intercept communication

-These omponents of interest could be:
+These components of interest could be:

 {% tabs %}
 {% tab title="Test Pins/Pads" %}